juggliu/yoki/learn_english/datas/U2 Just Wiggle!.md

 Hello, Mr. Elephant.
 You have a nice cap!
 But I cannot wear it.
-You head is too big!
+Your head is too big!
 Hello, Miss Turtle.
 You have a nice hat!
 But I cannot wear it.